-A native of Hartford, CT, Weinstein graduated Summa Cum Laude in the Department of Social Relations at Harvard University and attended medical school at Yale University School of Medicine.
-After completing her residency training at McLean, Weinstein went on to serve as Psychiatrist in Charge of the Child & Adolescent Inpatient Unit.
+A native of Hartford, CT, Weinstein graduated summa cum laude in the Department of Social Relations at Harvard University and attended medical school at Yale University School of Medicine.
+After completing her residency training at McLean, Weinstein went on to serve as Psychiatrist in Charge of the Child and Adolescent Inpatient Unit.

 At McLean and Harvard Medical School, Weinstein has taught, supervised and lectured to thousands of medical students, residents, and other trainees.
 Since becoming Director of Continuing Medical Education of the NECCAP in 1990, Weinstein has organized 200 scientific programs, for which she and the Council have been recognized nationally.
 Among Weinstein's most notable achievements were her leadership roles as Chair of the Local Arrangements Committee for the AACAP Annual Meeting held in Boston in 2007, and her Chairmanship of the AACAP Annual Board Review Course in Boston.
 AACAP recognized her for "Extraordinary Leadership and Exemplary Commitment to the Meeting and the Academy."

-Weinstein, a resident of Lincoln, Mass., practices child, adolescent, and adult psychiatry in Lexington, Mass.
+Weinstein, a resident of Lincoln, Massachusetts, practices child, adolescent, and adult psychiatry in Lexington, Massachusetts.